 - 1 handful of salad cress

-- Add the chickpeas, garlic, onions and coriander into a food processor and whiz until the mixture is coarsely ground.
+Add the chickpeas, garlic, onions, coriander and quinoa into a food processor and whiz until the mixture is coarsely ground.

 - Then add in the oil and pulse until the mixture is finely chopped but not mushy.